MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-moving-scope.md

 - Due to some current limitations in our service, it is not possible to have an AppSource app and a PTE extension with the same `name`, `publisher`, and `version`.
 You must then change the `name`, `publisher`, or `version` of the app before uploading it to AppSource.

 > [!NOTE]
-> Alternatively, you can also uninstall and unpublish the DEV extension with this `App ID` from your sandboxes environment.
+> Alternatively, you can also uninstall and unpublish the DEV extension with this app `id` from your sandboxes environment.
 Make sure to select the option to delete the extension data and extension schema when uninstalling the extension.

 ### Additional requirements for moving a DEV extension to AppSource